kiboschool/course-frontend-web-dev/src/lessons/state-management/advanced-state-managment/state-management-is-hard.md

-# State management is hard
+# State Management is Hard

 Let's remember the concept of state in programming: **It's a snapshot of values at a particular point in time.**